Aaron-k12/Customer-Satisfaction-project/README.md

 # customer-satisfaction-project

 <h1>Introduction</h1>
 <p>This work addresses a real-world scenario where predicting the satisfaction score of a customer before an order or purchase is made based on their previous behaviour.
 It uses features such as price, payment value, freight value and many others to make prediction.
 The relevance of this project is to help businesses not only maintain a competitive advantage but to enhance product service and quality.
 The work showcases the power of <a href="https://zenml.io/">Zenml</a> to build and deploy production-ready machine learning pipelines easily.
-Again, MLflow is used for deployment and tracking because it was done locally.</p>
+Again, MLflow is used for deployment and tracking on a local machine.</p>
 <h2>Problem Statement</h2>
 <p>For a given customer's historical data, predict the review score for the next order or purchase.</p>
 <h2>Dataset</h2>